The Ultimate Guide to

 Cody’s La Jolla

 Cody’s La Jolla overlooks the beautiful Scripps Park and La Jolla Cove.
 Besides beautiful surroundings, expect aesthetically pleasing food.
 Even something as simple as the Veggie Hash or Chicken & Biscuit is presented in a beautifully hand-crafted fashion.
-After your meal, stroll to the beach!
-(Oh, and it is very dog friendly.)
+And feel free to bring your four-legged friend, as it is super dog-friendly!
+After your meal, take a quick stroll to the beach – it’s just a few minutes’ walk.

 Best Activities to do with Kids